forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 DP, O(N^2): `dp[i]` with the restriction of `nums[i]` being the tail of the longest increasing subsequence.

+**1200.
+Minimum Absolute Difference**: The minimum absolute difference must be a difference between two consecutive elements in the sorted array.

+**1366.
+Rank Teams by Votes**

+Sort by position then by votes.

 # Priority Queue

 **218. The Skyline Problem**: Output the skyline formed by the buildings given.